hbctraining/variant_analysis/lessons/02_fastqc.md

 **Exercise**

-**1.** If the probability of a incorrect base call is 1 in 3,981, what is the associated PHRED score?
+**1.** If the probability of an incorrect base call is 1 in 3,981, what is the associated PHRED score?

 ***